Erasure essay collection: Teen Queen Training

 Essay collection: Home Trap

 A collection deconstructing the privilege of home.
-Several essays are framed with invented definitions, proposing alternative meanings and interpretations.
-By borrowing forms and segmenting the narratives, the collection’s fluidity reinforces the narrator’s restless need to reexamine the truths about both where and who she is from.
+Framed with invented definitions, proposing alternative meanings, borrowing forms, and segmenting the narratives, the collection’s fluidity reinforces the narrator’s restless need to reexamine the truths about both where and who she is from.

-A collection recovering from girlhood displacement, literal and metaphorical, as a newcomer in eastern North Carolina.
+A collection centered on displacement, both literal and metaphorical, in eastern North Carolina.
+After the slow realization that sheer presence wouldn’t convey belonging, the narrator experiments with a county history book to make space for another version of truth.
 These essays read like a choked claustrophobia, an obsessive clicking of beads, a compulsive rubbing in a groove, the pick-pick-picking with a tooth around the edges of an artifact in a beehive-shaped pit, with no ladder to escape the narrator’s exposed discoveries.